edge-cloud/www.edge-cloud.net/_posts/2019-02-29-limitations-of-geo-dns.md

 ### Summary

 This article provided a closer look at how DNS geographic routing - such as provided by AWS Route 53, but also leveraged by numerous CDNs - works.
-Using AWS Route 53 and RIPE Atals we were able to visualize the real life results of a geographic routing DNS setup and dive deeper into some of the wanted and unwanted effects.
+Using AWS Route 53 and RIPE Atlas we were able to visualize the real life results of a geographic routing DNS setup and dive deeper into some of the wanted and unwanted effects.
 A question that will need to remain to be explored in an upcoming post, is how these results compare to an [Anycast](https://en.wikipedia.org/wiki/Anycast) based routing approach for the same set of Origins, leveraging e.g. the [AWS Global Accelerator](https://aws.amazon.com/blogs/aws/new-aws-global-accelerator-for-availability-and-performance/).